RDXFGXY1/Linux-for-Windows-Refugees/docs/troubleshooting/arch/brightness-control-issues.md

     Start by trying `acpi_backlight=native`.
 Change the line to look like this:
     `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash acpi_backlight=native"`

+    **Note for older Intel GPUs:** If you have an older PC with an Intel GPU, the `acpi_backlight=native` option is often the correct solution.

     **If you have an Intel GPU,** you might need a different parameter:
     - `intel_backlight=1` (this is a fictional example, the correct parameter would be `acpi_backlight=video` or `acpi_backlight=vendor` in most cases with Intel graphics).
 For modern Intel graphics, it should be `i915.enable_dpcd_backlight=1`.
 However, to avoid providing potentially harmful advice, it's better to stick to the `acpi_backlight` options which are safer.